whoshriyansh/Coundown-/README.md

-# Countdown Timer Project
+# Countdown Timer Project ⏲️

-This is a simple web-based countdown timer project created using HTML, CSS, and JavaScript.
+This simple web-based countdown timer project was created using HTML, CSS, and JavaScript.
 It's one of my first projects, aimed at helping me learn the basics of web development.

 ## Features